Mary Poppins (musical): International productions

 The Australian production began previews at Her Majesty's Theatre in Melbourne on 14 July 2010, officially on 29 July.
 The cast included Matt Lee as Bert, Philip Quast as Mr. Banks, Marina Prior as Winifred Banks, Debra Byrne as The Bird Woman, and Judi Connelli as Miss Andrew.
 Verity Hunt-Ballard was awarded the role of Mary Poppins late in the casting stage, after a long search.
 She was temporarily replaced towards the end of the Sydney run by Scarlett Strallen, who had starred in the role in both the West End and Broadway productions.
 An Australian Cast Recording was released on February 18, 2011.
 The Melbourne season closed on April 1, 2011.
 The musical played in Sydney at the Capitol Theatre from April 2011 to mid December 2011.
 The musical then went on an Australian tour, playing at the Lyric Theatre in Brisbane until March 2012 and the Burswood Theatre, Perth until June 2012.
 After a four-month break, the production opened at the Civic Theatre in Auckland, New Zealand, from 18 October until 30 December 2012.
 In May 2021, it was announced the show would return to Australia in May 2022 at the Sydney Lyric Theatre with a nation-wide search to find a new Mary Poppins.

-From November 14, 2012 to August 11, 2013, a Spanish-language version of the show ran at the Centro Cultural in Mexico City, produced by Ocesa Teatro and starring Bianca Marroquin as Mary and Mauricio Salas as Bert.
+From November 14, 2012 to August 11, 2013, the first Spanish-language version of the show ran at the Centro Cultural in Mexico City, produced by Ocesa Teatro and starring Bianca Marroquin as Mary and Mauricio Salas as Bert.

 In April 2015 Brazilian entertainment company Time for Fun opened auditions for the Portuguese-language premiere in São Paulo, but eventually the production was cancelled.

 The first Japanese language production opened on March 25, 2018 in Tokyo before moving to Osaka in May 2018.